kit-algo/fpt-editing/README.md

 A framework for evaluating exact Edge Editing algorithms

 This code base contains both the ILP and the FPT-based approach for exact F-free edge editing.
 F is a set of forbidden subgraphs.
 If a graph doesn't contain any of them the graph is considered to be F-free. graphedit tries to find F-free graphs close to the input graph by editing (inserting and removing) as few edges as possible.
-Currently all implemented components are for F = {P~x~, C~x~}, i.e. paths and cycles containing x vertices are forbidden.
-The ILP is currently only implemented for F = {P~4~, C~4~}.
+Currently all implemented components are for F = {P<sub>l</sub>, C<sub>l</sub>}, i.e. paths and cycles containing l vertices are forbidden.
+The ILP is currently only implemented for F = {P<sub>4</sub>, C<sub>4<sub>}.
 Further, various evaluation scripts for generating statistics and plots are provided.

 The ILP algorithm can be compiled using CMake, while the FPT algorithm uses the ``Makefile`` at the top of the repository.
 Both approaches currently need Gurobi for building, as the FPT algorithm contains a lower bound based on an LP relaxation.

 Most of the instructions below mainly concern the FPT implementation.
 The ILP works similarly and produces similar JSON output, except that it offers much less variants.

-[TOC]

 ### BUILDING